Subscription Modal Banner

 The challenge in comparing travel insurance plans stems from how different insurers offer different coverage and benefits.
 It’s no different with Singlife, FWD and MSIG, which are three popular choices among travellers.

-In this article, we’re taking a deep dive into travel plans from these three providers, comparing common benefits across five key areas:
+In this article, we’re reviewing travel insurance plans from these three providers, comparing common benefits across five key areas:

 Important note: For the sake of brevity, the following tables contain selected key benefits only; for the full range of benefits, consult the respective product brochures.